Marathon Runner – Anna Jepson

 Would you say running a marathon is still a challenge for you?

-I think sometimes I forget that it has become a challenge so when I don’t train for a race much I don’t enjoy it as much.
+I think sometimes I forget that it has become a challenge so when I don’t train consistently and properly for a race I don’t enjoy it as much.

 How do you pick yourself up?

 I just make myself get to the next km marker or aide station.
 I’ve done so many now that I know I can run through it.
 I have to remind myself of that.

 How often do you get injured?

 I’ve had a couple of long term injuries as a result of ultra-distance running.
 The Osteitis Pubis basically took two years to go away.

 At the moment I have an upper hamstring problem which has been with me for almost a year.

 How long have you gone without running a marathon?